-X A SingleCellExperiment object, or a matrix containing expression values for each gene (row) in each cell (column).
-If it is matrix, it can also be transposed. k An integer scalar specifying the number of nearest neighbors to consider during graph construction. d An integer scalar specifying the number of dimensions to use for the k-NN search. type A string specifying the type of weighting scheme to use for shared neighbors. directed A logical scalar indicating whether the output of buildKNNGraph should be a directed graph. transposed A logical scalar indicating whether x is transposed (i.e., rows are cells). pc.approx A logical scalar indicating whether approximate PCA should be performed. subset.row See ?"scran-gene-selection". irlba.args A named list of additional arguments to pass to prcomp_irlba when pc.approx=TRUE. rand.seed Deprecated; a numeric scalar specifying the seed for approximate PCA when pc.approx=TRUE.
-This is set to NA to use the existing session seed.
-BNPARAM A BiocNeighborParam object to specify the nearest neighbor algorithm.
-Defaults to an exact algorithm if NULL, see ?findKNN for more details.
+x A SingleCellExperiment object, or a matrix containing expression values for each gene (row) in each cell (column).
+If it is matrix, it can also be transposed. k An integer scalar specifying the number of nearest neighbors to consider during graph construction. d An integer scalar specifying the number of dimensions to use for the k-NN search. type A string specifying the type of weighting scheme to use for shared neighbors. directed A logical scalar indicating whether the output of buildKNNGraph should be a directed graph. transposed A logical scalar indicating whether x is transposed (i.e., rows are cells). pc.approx, irl pa.args Deprecated, use BSPARAM instead. subset.row See ?"scran-gene-selection".
+BNPARAM A BiocNeighborParam object specifying the nearest neighbor algorithm.
+BSPARAM A BiocSingularParam object specifying the algorithm to use for PCA, if d is not NA.
 BPPARAM A BiocParallelParam object to use for parallel processing.
 Additional arguments to pass to buildSNNGraph, ANY-method. assay.type A string specifying which assay values to use. get.spikes See ?"scran-gene-selection". use.dimred A string specifying whether existing values in reducedDims(x) should be used.